-- (A) Written notice; - (B) Electronic notice (if the notice provided is consistent with the provisions regarding electronic records and signatures set forth in 15 U.S.C. § 7001); or - (C) Substitute notice, if the information holder demonstrates that the cost of providing notice would exceed \$250,000, or that the affected class of subject persons to be notified exceeds 500,000, or the information holder does not have sufficient contact information.
+(B) Electronic notice (if the notice provided is consistent with the provisions regarding electronic records and signatures set forth in 15 U.S.C. § 7001); or

+(C) Substitute notice, if the information holder demonstrates that the cost of providing notice would exceed \$250,000, or that the affected class of subject persons to be notified exceeds 500,000, or the information holder does not have sufficient contact information.
+Substitute notice consists of:

-- (1) Email notice, when the information holder has an email address for the subject persons; - (2) Conspicuous posting of the notice on the information holder's Internet website page, if the information holder maintains such website page; and - (3) Notification to major statewide media.
+(1) Email notice, when the information holder has an email address for the subject persons;

+(2) Conspicuous posting of the notice on the information holder's Internet website page, if the information holder maintains such website page; and